namheee/scDECIPHER/README.md

 <br />
 + Clusters are labeld with predefined phenotype markers.
 + Biologically meaningful dynamic trajectories are inferred using tools such as [Slingshot](https://github.com/kstreet13/slingshot), [Monocle3](https://github.com/cole-trapnell-lab/monocle3), Monocle2, PAGA, CytoTRACE, scVelocity, and others.
-+ This step supuports a variety of algorithms for flexiblity in identifying cell state transitions.
++ This step supports a variety of algorithms for flexiblity in identifying cell state transitions.